A recent revitalization of Gastown Vancouver, the city’s oldest neighbourhood, has added some refinement to the mix.

 Initially christened “Gassy Jack” due to his loquacious nature and penchant for story telling, the name stuck, and the area around the popular saloon was soon dubbed Gastown.

-A statue of Gassy Jack still stands in Gastown’s Maple Tree Square in his honour.
+A statue of Gassy Jack stood until recently in Gastown’s Maple Tree Square in his honour.
+However, controversy surrounding colonialism and the true nature of his so called “loquaciosness” led to its recent removal.

 As Vancouver began to grow in the early 20th century, the city’s centre gradually shifted West towards Granville Street, and Gastown began to fall into decline.
 This was further compounded by the arrival of the Great Recession.